josephmontes/VAA/README.md

 - In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
   - Vertical Approach Angle (VAA) describes the angle that the ball crosses the plate at
     - If VAA = 0°, then the ball is traveling completely parallel to the ground
-    - if VAA = -90°, then the ball never got to the plate because it was thrown directly down at the ground
+    - The VAA for 4-Seam Fastballs is typically between -5.6° to -4.2°
   - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) 4-Seam Fastball is harder to hit because it comes in at an angle that is not on the same plane as the batter's swing, which naturally has an **uppercut angle**
     - Also, batters are likely to be deceived if a 4-Seam Fastball has a flatter VAA than average because the batter will anticipate the pitch to come in at an angle that it does not
 - Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characterstics on their 4-Seam Fastball vs. pitchers who do not